plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 *Implemented in [#7895](https://github.com/plotly/plotly.js/pull/7895).*

 `layout.geo.fitbounds` now defaults to `'locations'` (v3 default: `false`).
-`geo` subplots — used by `scattergeo`, `choropleth`, and any other location-based geo trace — now auto-fit their initial view to fit the trace data, matching the behavior of `map` subplots.
+`geo` subplots (used by `scattergeo`, `choropleth`, and any other location-based geo trace) now auto-fit their initial view to fit the trace data, matching the behavior of `map` subplots.
 Figures that previously rendered the full world map (or the scope's default extent) now zoom to just the locations they plot.